jethornton/flexgui/docs_flex/source/tips.rst

 column.
 This will prevent the column from resizing as the values change.

 For example, the numbers in the Actual column can contain up to 8 characters like -23.4567.
-In the next image no mininum width has been set
+In the next image no minimum width has been set

 .. image:: /images/tips-02.png
    :align: center